-- Recognition of patients who may be in the last year of life, and how to have compassionate conversations with them and those important to them, in order to develop a shared understanding of their goals of care, and wishes and end of life care.
+- How to have compassionate conversations with patients and those important to them in order to develop a shared understanding of their goals and wishes for their care.

-- Use of Treatment Escalation Plans (TEPs) that records which treatments would be most helpful, and would, therefore, be considered if a patient becomes increasingly unwell in hospital.
+- How to use Treatment Escalation Plans (TEPs) to record which treatments would be helpful if a patient becomes increasingly unwell in hospital.
 A TEP aims to ensure that a patient receives the best possible treatment for their individual circumstances.

-- Recognition of patients who may be in the last days of life and use of the “Excellent Care in the Last Days of Life” documents to create a personalised care plan.
+- How to use the “Excellent Care in the Last Days of Life” documents to create a personalised care plan.

 - Raising awareness of the new London-wide Urgent Care Plan (UCP).
 This allows a personalised care plan to be created online and shared securely between healthcare professionals across London.